 Babies tended to be heavier at birth, and more likely to become overweight by age 8, when mothers used makeup, lotions and other common beauty products containing parabens while pregnant, the study found.
 One of these chemicals, butylparaben, was associated with excess weight only in girls.
 Even so, it makes sense for pregnant women to check product labels and steer clear of beauty items containing parabens, said Luz Claudio, an environmental health researcher at the Icahn School of Medicine in New York City who wasn’t involved in the study.
 “The significance of this finding cannot be underestimated because girls and women typically used more personal care products and cosmetics containing parabens than do boys and men,” Claudio said.
 “Thus, this effect of early exposure to parabens in females could potentially continue to increase as they grow and use even more of these products, potentially affecting the next generation of girls.”
 Read the full article at: Reuters, WebMD, Medscape Read the original research paper from Nature By Melaina Juntti for Yahoo!Along with greening up our living rooms and workspaces, houseplants have been shown to elevate mood, sharpen mental focus, and even boost productivity.
 Plants are also hyped as being all-natural indoor air purifiers, cleaning the air and sucking up airborne toxins that make us sneeze, wheeze, and develop cancer — well, that’s what an infamous 1989 NASA study led us to believe, anyway.

 The reality: Potted plants don’t work like living HVAC devices, neutralizing nasty chemicals to help us breathe easy.
 It would be awesome if that were true, but experts today say it’s simply a myth.
 Despite what old research implied, houseplants have very little if any impact on indoor air quality.
 According to Luz Claudio, Ph.D., an environmental medicine and public health scientist at the Icahn School of Medicine at Mount Sinai, common houseplants can indeed draw certain VOCs out of the air — but the degree to which they do so is negligible.
-“The amount that houseplants may reduce chemicals in a real-world environment is likely not enough to have a noticeable impact on human health,” she says.
-It seems like nowadays, whenever we hear the word "environment" in the media, it refers to the latest disaster caused by the climate crisis or the latest commonplace chemical found to cause cancer.
-Children, of course, are exposed to this barrage of information and feel helpless and hopeless.
-The environment is bad, and there's nothing they can do about it.
+“The amount that houseplants may reduce chemicals in a real-world environment is likely not enough to have a noticeable impact on human health,” she says. |

 This section will not be visible in live published website.
 Below are your current settings: Current Number Of Columns are = 1 Expand Posts Area = 1 Gap/Space Between Posts = 8px Blog Post Style = card Use of custom card colors instead of default colors = 1 Blog Post Card Background Color = current color Blog Post Card Shadow Color = current color Blog Post Card Border Color = current color Publish the website and visit your blog page to see the results AuthorDr.
 Luz Claudio is an environmental health scientist, mother and consultant, originally from Puerto Rico.
 She is a tenured professor of environmental medicine and public health.
 Luz recently published her first book: How to Write and Publish a Scientific Paper: The Step-by-Step Guide.
 Dr. Claudio has internship programs and resources for young scientists.
 Opinions expressed in this blog are solely her own and may not reflect her employer's views.
 Categories